-A well-functioning transport system is crucial for society.
-It allows people to reach their workplaces, schools, health services, other people and recreational facilities.
-In many countries people spend 10-15% of their income on transport (Schäfer et al., 2009), and ministries of transport generally have a substantial share in the overall budget for governmental expenditures.
+A well-functioning transport system is crucial for societies.
+It allows people to reach activity locations such as work places, schools, health services, other people and recreational facilities.
+In many countries people spend 10-15 percent of their income on transport (Schäfer et al., 2009), and ministries of transport generally have a substantial share in the overall budget for governmental expenditures.
 A large part of the budget is spent on infrastructure construction and maintenance, roads, railroads, harbours and airports being dominant categories of infrastructure.
 An extreme example: in 2009 in China the share of transport investments in GDP was 5.64% (Yu, 2016).

-However, public policies not only relate to infrastructure, but also include pricing (levies on vehicles and fuels, subsidies on public transport, etc.), regulations (such as standards for vehicles and fuels), and other policies.
-Limiting myself to environmental and safety effects of the transport system, it is important to realise that all these effects are realised via changes in five determinants:
+But public policies not only relate to infrastructure, but also include pricing (levies on vehicles and fuels, subsidies on public transport, ...), regulations (such as standards for vehicles and fuels), and other policies.
+Limiting myself to environmental and safety effects of the transport system, it is important to realize that all these effects are realized via changes in five determinants:

-- transport volume
+- Transport volume

-- modal split
+- Modal split

-- technologies used (vehicles, fuels, etc.)
+- Technologies used (vehicles, fuels, ...)

-- the efficiency of using vehicles
+- The efficiency of using vehicles

-- driving behaviour.
+- Driving behaviour